 E-Mail: maren.marzinzik@rub.de

 Mathis joined the Chair of Clinical Psychology and Digital Psychotherapy as a research assistant in May 2024, where he is now part of the YVORI research group.
-He is now in the second semester of his Master's degree in Clinical Psychology and Psychotherapy at the Ruhr University Bochum.
+He is now studying his Master's degree in Clinical Psychology and Psychotherapy at the Ruhr University Bochum.
 Before that he finished his Bachelor’s degree with a thesis on mechanisms behind anxiety sensitivity in panic.
 Currently Mathis is writing his Master‘s thesis on possible influences on the relationships between stigmatization, quality of life and help-seeking in psychosis.

 E-Mail: mathis.luettmann@rub.de